 The offer covers simple single or mirror Wills.
 A simple Will is usually defined as having a small number of straightforward bequests.
 If you have overseas property, you’d like help with inheritance tax planning, or you’d like to create a trust, your Will is not likely to be classed as simple.

 If the person making the Will has dementia, this may also affect whether they can make a simple Will as the solicitor will need to judge their capacity.
 This can sometimes cost more, for instance if the solicitor needs to get a letter from their doctor.

 If you’re not sure if your Will would be covered by the offer, ask the solicitor when you call to make your appointment and they will advise you.
 If it’s not simple, they may offer a discount equivalent to the cost of a simple Will.

 Write your Will over telephone, Skype or Facetime

 The Goodwill Partnership

-We know that for many of our supporters, getting out to visit a solicitors office can be difficult or a little daunting.
-That’s why we’ve teamed up with The Goodwill Partnership, who offer a phone or Skype/Facetime Will writing service in England and Wales.
-Please note that it’s not currently possible to have a face-to-face appointment.
+As a charity we know that for many of our supporters, getting out to visit a solicitor’s office can be difficult or a little overwhelming.
+With this in mind, we’ve partnered with The Goodwill Partnership, who offer a telephone or Skype/Facetime Will writing service in England and Wales.

-Through this service, a trained counsellor will call you at a time that suits you – daytime, evenings and weekends – to take your Will instructions.
-A limited number of appointments are available each day over Skype or Facetime as well.
-They will pass your instructions on to a panel of solicitors who will write your Will.
+Through this service, a trained counsellor will call you at a time that suits you – including daytime, evenings and weekends – to take your Will instructions.
+There are also a limited number of appointments each day over Skype or Facetime.
+The counsellor will pass your instructions on to a panel of solicitors, who will then write your Will.
 In the rare case that there are any issues with the instructions, the solicitor will contact you directly.
 The Will is then sent to you, directly from the solicitor, for signing and witnessing.